Calculating sinuosity of a river’s path with Pi: Is it really possible?

 Pi me a river

-It has been claimed that the average sinuosity of rivers around the world is Pi… If true, this would mean that rivers are typically just over three times longer than the straightest route from source to mouth with an average sinuosity equating to Pi (~3.14).
+It has been claimed that the average sinuosity of rivers around the world is Pi… If true, this would mean that rivers are typically just over three times longer than the straightest route from source to mouth with an average sinuosity value equating to Pi (~3.14).

 Is Pi the average sinuosity of all rivers in the world combined?
 Numberphile attempts to do the math.

 One point not in his favor: A more recent crowdsourced data project failed to replicate Stølum’s Pi average and was ultimately too small to prove or disprove a theoretical model for Pi calculating the total average of all the world’s rivers.
 After analyzing 258 rivers, it recorded an average sinuosity of 1.94.
+In such studies, researchers attempt to match modeled sinuosity values to observed river data to validate or refine their models.

 One of Einstein’s other theories